For Retail Leaders & Commercial Directors

 With Utilitarian

-✓ Email + product data captured
+✓ Email and product data captured

 ✓ Discount issued, repurchase triggered

-✓ Product-level traceability, CSRD ready
+✓ Product-level traceability, audit-grade evidence

 ✓ Compliance cost becomes acquisition budget